Olav Meisdalshagen: Pre-war political career

 Meisdalshagen became involved in politics while attending school in Voss, and chaired the Labour Party chapter in Nord-Aurdal from 1927 to 1940.
 He also chaired the local chapters of Valdres, from 1930 to 1932, and Fagernes, from 1931 to 1934.
 From 1931 to 1940 he was a board member of the Labour Party county chapter.
-He was elected as a member of Nord-Aurdal municipal council in 1931, and was re-elected to serve until 1940.
+He was elected as a member of the municipal council of Nord-Aurdal Municipality in 1931, and was re-elected to serve until 1940.
 From 1934 he served in the council's executive committee.
 He spent his professional life in Fagernes, where he had opened an attorney's office in 1933.
 He also headed the municipal board of arbitration in debt matters, from 1935 to 1940.
 This had a significant influence on his further political career, in that he sought to improve the economy of rural Norwegian districts, especially through a centralized increase of farmers' income.
 He also favoured ensuring a low interest, preferably at 2,5%.

 During the term 1934–1936 he served as a deputy representative to the Parliament of Norway from the constituency Oppland; in the election of 1936, he was elected to a regular seat in the parliament.
 He was the youngest member of Parliament at the time.